-Israeli Attorney General Avichai Mandelblit formally submitted the indictment against Benjamin Netanyahu to Knesset Speaker Yuli Edelstein, beginning a 30-day period in which the Prime Minister is entitled to request of the Parliament grant him immunity from prosecution.
+Israeli Attorney General Avichai Mandelblit formally submitted his intended-indictment against Benjamin Netanyahu to Knesset Speaker Yuli Edelstein, beginning a 30-day period in which the Prime Minister is entitled to request of the Parliament grant him immunity from prosecution.

 Prime Minister Netanyahu has not indicated whether he intends to seek immunity, and it remains unclear whether he would be able to muster the legally-required majority of at least 61 Knesset Members to attain it.

 The Attorney General’s indictment letter also included long list of 333 prosecution witnesses, whose testimony would effectively ensure long trial against the Israeli leader even if only a number were called to appear before the Jerusalem Magistrate’s Court.

 Prime Minister Benjamin Netanyahu is also facing mounting pressure from within his own Likud party; as an increased number of branch directors, mayors and deputy-mayors are siding openly sided with his faction rival, Gideon Saar.
 Saar’s supporters are demanding the holding of a primary be added to the agenda of the faction’s Central Committee meeting slated for Thursday (December 5), which would determine Netanyahu’s leadership over Likud.

 As prospects of an unprecedented third round of national elections rises, Israel’s Central Elections Committee has announced it would be able to complete preparations for balloting by 25 February 2020.
 According to CEC Director General Orly Ades, voting could be held even three weeks ahead of the previously-considered 17 March 2020 date, if the Knesset dissolution occurs by next week.
 Only eight days remain before the deadline for any Knesset Member to garner majority-support to try and form a viable coalition, after which no option exists other than holding another round of elections in under 12 months.